 Choose a lightweight but stable one if possible.
 Sturdy models available on the market are those made from aluminum and carbon fiber.
 In addition to the tripod, it would be best to bring a spare plate as well just to be sure.
 This will come in handy should the original plate gets lost.

-Pack extra batteries and charger, memory cards, lens cloth, a hurricane blower, filter, and flash if you’re going to take many photos at nighttime.
+Pack extra batteries and chargers, memory cards, lens cloth, a hurricane blower, filter, and flash if you’re going to take many photos at nighttime.

 Getting travel insurance that covers your camera for accidental damage and theft will also be helpful.
 If you have existing household insurance, you may want to verify if your camera is covered.

-What to Look for in a Good travel Camera?
+What to Look for in Good travel Cameras?

 It almost goes without saying that when you’re looking for a travel camera to buy, you’ll be looking for a camera rather than a film camera.
 It is much easier to use a digital camera so you don’t need to worry about finding a place to buy film or loading film into the camera.

-Here are the most important features to look for in a great digital travel camera:
+Here are the most important features to look for in a great digital travel cameras:

 When you are looking to make the best purchase for your trip, you should first consider your budget.
 If you can spend only a certain dollar amount, then you need to get the best buy for your money.